ohad-israeli/ohad-israeli.github.io/_posts/2019-01-19-run-redis-run.md

 To run the query we also need to pass a query parameter for the name to search.
 If you will try and test the server then we will see that in the first time it will, of course, load the data from the DB and on the second try it will get it from Redis.

-If you will give at try, you should see something similar to the following
+If you will give at try (I have tried this http://localhost:5000/query?name=tyk), you should see something similar to the following

 ```
 Connected to redis
 Server running on port: 5000
 Connected to database
-Start Query
 No luck, get the data from DB
-DBQuery: 152.330ms
+DBQuery: 187.621ms
-Reply: OK
-Start Query
 Feeling lucky, key found in Redis
-CacheQuery: 0.103ms
+CacheQuery: 1.213ms
 ```
 Quite impressive don't you think 😃 we have boosted things up